dhruvasagar/vim-pairify/README.md

-# vim-pairify v0.4
+# vim-pairify v0.4.1

 A simple plugin for pair completion such as () and [].
+Simply press
-Simply press 'tab' in insert mode and the plugin will identify the correct pair to be completed.
+<kbd>\<C-J></kbd> in insert mode and the plugin will identify the correct pair
+to be completed.
 It has support for nesting.

 ## Installation